SeifHossam20/even-manifests/README.md

 repo sync --force-sync --no-tags --no-clone-bundle -c
 ```

 - Finally, build as you like.
-For example, for a recovery-installable package for gtaxlwifi:
+For example, for a recovery-installable package for RMX3195:
 ```
 . build/envsetup.sh
 lunch lineage_even-userdebug